by Starsky Hutch 76

 The enormous yellow metal door slid open, and two women stepped through the giant doorway into the Fortress of Solitude.
 A cold arctic wind wafted in behind them.

-“Superman?” the slightly older of the two women called out.
-She was dressed in a red and blue costume patterned after the Man of Steel’s but distinctive in appearance, with a skintight red costume with blue gloves, shorts, boots, and a cape, as well as a blue mask that covered her head and face but left her long red hair draping over her shoulders.
+“Superman?” called the slightly older of the two women.
+Dressed in a red and blue costume patterned after the Man of Steel’s, her outfit was distinctive, featuring a skintight red costume with blue gloves, shorts, boots, and a cape.
+A blue mask covered her head and face, leaving her long red hair draping over her shoulders.

-“Are you certain he is here, Superwoman?” the younger one said in her usual formal tone.
-She was dressed in another costume patterned more closely after Superman’s, with a skintight blue outfit emblazoned with the S symbol with red gloves and boots and a cape.
+“Are you certain he is here, Superwoman?” the younger one asked in her usual formal tone.
+She wore another costume patterned more closely after Superman’s, featuring a skintight blue outfit emblazoned with the S symbol, red gloves, boots, and a cape.
 The overall costume was damaged in places, tattered as if after a fierce battle.
 Unlike her companion, her hair was short and blonde.

-“No, but we’re running out of options, Supergirl,” Superwoman said, sighing.
+“No, but we’re running out of options, Supergirl,” Superwoman sighed.
 “We’ve checked everywhere else.”

 “Where are you, my ancestor?”
 Supergirl called out.